splunk/addonfactory-ucc-generator/ui/README.md

 Running `yarn run setup` once is required to enable all other tasks.
 The command might take a few minutes to finish.

+## Slacks

+If you are a Splunker use: https://splunk.slack.com/archives/C03T8QCHBTJ If you are a part of the community use: https://splunk-usergroups.slack.com/archives/C03SG3ZL4S1

 ## Code Formatting